 Lastly, local authorities may ask the Council to develop recommendations on certain aspects of local education policy, such as accommodation, policies regarding educationally disadvantaged pupils, foreign language education and school advisory services.
 Local authorities can call on the Education Council if they have a dispute with a school board that is directly or indirectly related to the constitutionally guaranteed freedom of education.

-The Council performs its tasks on the basis of an annual work programme determined by the Minister of Education, Sciences and Cultural Affairs.
+The Council performs its tasks on the basis of an annual work programme determined by the Minister of Education, Culture and Science.
 Together with the national budget this programme is presented to the upper and lower chambers of parliament on the third Tuesday in September.
 If it so desires, the lower chamber can add its own recommendation requests to the work programme.

 The work programme gives an overview of the issues that need to be addressed in a particular year.
 In the course of the year the specifics of the advice requests and time schedules are described in more detail.
 Subjects are withdrawn or added during the course of the programme.